-As part of their commitment to continuous quality improvement, the CEO and Board will support the agencies' participation in the quality improvement process, and will offer feedback, ideas, and suggestions to the Strategy and Performance Division.
-The CEO will receive reports on QA activities throughout the agency from the Strategy and Performance Division.
+As part of their commitment to continuous quality improvement, the CEO and Board supports the agencies' participation in the quality improvement process, and will offer feedback, ideas, and suggestions to the Strategy and Performance Division.
+The CEO receives reports on QA activities throughout the agency from the Strategy and Performance Division.
 These reports will identify patterns and trends in service delivery, highlighting agency strengths and deficits with recommendations for improving the quality of service delivery.
-The Strategy and Performance Division will also report on priority incidents and any other pertinent information to the CEO on an ongoing basis.
+The Strategy and Performance Division also reports on priority incidents and any other pertinent information to the CEO on an ongoing basis.